Court Bank Farm Livery Yard Cannock Wood

 - Farrier box

-Court Bank Farm DIY livery stables are situated near Cannock Chase and Gentleshaw Common in over 100 acres of the Staffordshire countryside.
+Court Bank Farm DIY livery stables are situated near Cannock Chase and Gentleshaw Common because of this we have over 100 acres of the Staffordshire countryside to hack around.

-We have good relationships with several freelance local persons who are able to tailor their services and packages to suit you and your horse’s individual needs.
+We also have good relationships with several freelance local professionals who are able to tailor their services and packages to suit you and your horse’s individual needs and requirements.

-We have a range of vets, farriers, saddle fitters, hay and feed suppliers, physios, dentists and other professionals in our area.
+We have a range of vets, farriers, saddle fitters, hay and feed suppliers, physios, dentists and other professionals in our area who visit our yard on a regular basis.

-Court Bank Farm the British Horse Society approved DIY livery yard is owned by Andy and Viv Newton who live onsite near the main stable yard.
+Court Bank Farm the British Horse Society approved DIY livery yard belongs to Andy and Viv Newton who live onsite near the main stable yard.
 They have lived in the local area for all their lives and moved to the village of Cannock Wood in Staffordshire over 20 years ago with their family.

-Viv has been around horses and ponies for her whole life and currently owns a thoroughbred called Glencoe and a Shetland for the Grand children called Mischief.
-She competes in dressage competitions and hunter trials and also enjoys hacking around the farm and surrounding areas.
+Viv has been around horses and ponies for her whole life and currently owns a thoroughbred called Glencoe and a Shetland for the grandchildren called Mischief but he is not like his name suggests.
+Viv enjoys having lessons and hacking around the farm and surrounding areas.

-Andy has always played an active part in grooming for Viv at competitions and helping her look after the horses, in his own words ‘a happy wife is a happy life’.
+Andy has always played an active part in helping her look after the horses but in his own words ‘a happy wife is a happy life’.

 The Redmoor brook flows through the Court Bank Farm running north to south through the ancient woodland, with two optional brook crossings on the farm ride.